rammurmu/runash-blog/help.md

 ### 🤷 How can we help you?
 Questions or Feedback?<br>
-If you have a general question about how starting runash live streaming works, first consult [this FAQ](https://runash.in/faq) page,Which we keep up to date with the latest questions.<br>
+If you have a general question about how starting runash live streaming works, first consult [this FAQ](https://runash.in/faq) page,which we keep up to date with the latest questions.<br>
 <br>
 If you have a general question about runash that can benefit other users of the community,